-Install LAMP Server on Fedora 19
+Install LAMP Server (Apache, MariaDB And PHP) On Fedora 20/19

-Apache is an open-source multi-platform web server.
+Apache is an open-source, multi-platform web server.
 It provides a full range of web server features including CGI, SSL and virtual domains.

 Change to root user using the following command: